EstimatedEst. Read Time: 26 minutes

 upper chest muscles

-An Incline Bench Press is your best friend for targeting the upper chest muscles.
+An Incline Bench Press is your best friend for targeting the upper chest muscle fibers.

 MIDDLE CHEST